 South Australian Rural Highway Corridor Upgrades

-The Australian and South Australian Governments have committed $1.1 billion to upgrade South Australia’s rural highway corridor.
+In 2020, The Australian and South Australian Governments have committed $1.1 billion to upgrade South Australia’s rural highway corridor.
 This represents the largest ever rural road investment for South Australia and includes upgrades to the Princes Highway Corridor, Horrocks Highway, Sturt Highway, Barrier Highway, Eyre Highway and Eyre Peninsula Roads.

 Combined, these corridors make up approximately 2,400km, or just under 20 per cent, of South Australia’s 12,600km sealed regional road network.